emilyzhou112/CAGIS-UCGIS-2024/doc/Slides_Plan.md

 My name is Emily and I am a first year Masters in City Planning student studying smart cities at University of Pennsylvania's graduate school of design.

 ## 2. Motivations
-I would like to start by talking about the motivations behind this study and GIS for planning in general:
+I would like to start by talking about the motivations behind this work and GIS for smart cities planning in general.
+Philadelphia

 - Philadelphia has a number of initiatives to reduce emissions from vehicles and expand EV charging options.
 However, we still see a mismatch between the number of EVs and EV chargers available.
 - Philadelphia’s Office of Innovation and Technology is grappling with how to equitably roll out and maintain Electric Vehicle Supply Equipment (EVSE).
 But there are a lot of concerns to address: